andrin187/DataDrivenInsights-CompetitiveGaming/Objective & Data Preparation.md

 - What is ban rates impact on win rates?
 Is there a correlation between the two variables?
 Do champions with higher ban rates have higher win rates?

-- What traits distinguish champions with higher win rates from those with lower win rates?
+- What is the relationship between a champions score with their win rate?
+Is the hypothesis that a higher score equals a higher win rate true?

 ***